Merkel: German coalition talks to be tough, unclear when they'll end

-BERLIN (Reuters) - German Chancellor Angela Merkel said her conservatives faced tough negotiations with the Social Democrats (SPD) on Sunday as they seek to form a coalition government and it was unclear when the two blocs would be able to wrap up the talks.
+BERLIN (Reuters) - German Chancellor Angela Merkel said that her conservatives faced tough negotiations with the Social Democrats (SPD) on Sunday as they strive to form a ruling coalition, and it was unclear when the two blocs would be able to wrap up the talks.

+More than four months after a national election, Europe’s largest economy and pre-eminent power broker is in political paralysis, causing concern among investors and partner countries that policymaking on key issues like Britain’s looming departure from the European Union and euro zone reform may be held up.

-More than four months after a national election, Europe’s largest economy remains in political limbo without a new government.
-The two camps want to agree by the end of Sunday to renew the “grand coalition” that has governed since 2013 but some politicians say talks could run into Monday or Tuesday.
+The conservatives and SPD had set themselves a Sunday deadline to agree on renewing the “grand coalition” that has governed since 2013 but some politicians said that the discussions could run into Monday or Tuesday - and even then SPD grassroots members still need to agree to any deal.

-“It’s not yet possible to say how long it will last - we did good groundwork yesterday but there are still important issues that need to be resolved,” Merkel said before heading into negotiations.
+“It’s not yet possible to say how long it will last - we did good groundwork yesterday but there are still important issues that need to be resolved,” Merkel, in office for 12 years, said before heading into negotiations.

 Merkel, who is betting on the SPD to secure her fourth term in office, added: “I‘m going into talks with goodwill today, but I also expect that we’ll face difficult negotiations.”

-SPD leader Martin Schulz said the opposing sides had come closer on many issues in recent days but remained at odds over rents, his party’s demand to abolish fixed-term contracts for workers and its call to replace Germany’s dual public-private healthcare system with one insurance system for all.
+SPD leader Martin Schulz said the opposing sides had edged closer on many issues in recent days but remained at odds over his party’s demand to abolish fixed-term contracts for workers and its call to replace Germany’s dual public-private healthcare system with one insurance system for all.

 Healthcare and labor market policy are crucial for the SPD, whose 443,000 members - many of whom oppose forming another awkward partnership with Merkel after their party suffered its worst postwar result in September’s election - will get the chance to veto any final coalition deal.